sqitchers/sqitch.org/content/download/logos/_index.md

 {{% section class="cc" %}}

-Like the rest of [this site], the Sqitch logo by [David E. Wheeler] is provided under the [Creative Commons Attribution 4.0 International License][cc-by].
+The Sqitch logo by [David E. Wheeler] is provided under the [Creative Commons Attribution 4.0 International License][cc-by].
 This license lets others distribute, remix, tweak, and build upon the work, even commercially, as long as they credit the author for the original creation.

-[this site]: /site/
 [David E. Wheeler]: https://github.com/theory/
 [cc-by]: http://creativecommons.org/licenses/by/4.0/